Contributions to the Québec Pension Plan

 Who contributes to the Québec Pension Plan?

-Beneficiaries of a disability pension, you do not contribute to the Plan.
+Beneficiaries of a disability pension no longer contribute to the Plan.

 Basic exemption